tommct/spikingthesis/contents/introduction.md

 However, as a neuroscientist, the simplistic abstraction that the function of a neuron is to translate the sum of its inputs into an activation value for subsequent signaling is overreaching.
 Indeed, Deep Learning researchers, including Hinton, readily admit that their conceptualizations of neurons are simplistic, idealized models; that these systems use "neurons that communicate real values rather than discrete spikes of activity" {cite}`hintonNeuralNetworksMachine2012`.
 (See [Hinton's lecture slides](https://www.cs.toronto.edu/~hinton/coursera/lecture1/lec1.pdf), especially pages 21-29.)
-Regardless, the mapping of "discrete spikes of activity" to a real value operates under the assumption that biological neurons convey and process information via their firing rate.
+Regardless, the mapping of "discrete spikes of activity" to a real value operates under the assumption that biological neurons largely convey and process information via their firing rate.
 As such, artificial neurons used in deep learning systems collapse time and encapsulate spiking activity of the biological neurons they are modeled after as the inferred firing frequency, which is reported as the artificial neuron's real value.

-## Animals evolved spikes, not continuous functions.

-But animals did not evolve signaling networks that continuously use real-valued functions.
+But animals did not evolve signaling networks that continuously emit real-values.
 They evolved spikes.

-Neurons that emit continuous, real-value functions is illustrated in {numref}`fig-TODO`.

-### How biological cells compute
+## How biological cells compute

-But what do we even mean when we talk about biological neurons emitting spikes or continuous values?
+What do we mean when we talk about biological neurons emitting spikes or continuous, real values?
 It is not like cells know anything about numbers to calculate and convey the value 3.5873.
-In this regard, we have to understand that cells and especially biological neural networks are a form of livewired {cite:p}`LIVEWIRED` [wetware](https://en.wikipedia.org/wiki/Wetware_computer).
+In this regard, we have to understand that cells and especially biological neural networks are a form of livewired [wetware](https://en.wikipedia.org/wiki/Wetware_computer) {cite}`eaglemanLivewiredStoryEverChanging2020`.
 Despite their undetectible size by eye, cells are extraordinarily complex living environments characterized by the dynamical interactions of molecules.
 As such, we can say that metabolic pathways operate as input-output functions; *et voilà*, we have computation!
 Continuing in this vein, enzymatic reactions can operate as a series of [molecular logic gates](https://en.wikipedia.org/wiki/Molecular_logic_gate) {cite}`brayWetwareComputerEvery2009`.